-Hotels have recently realised that to keep business travellers happy, there must be access to anything they might need during their stay.
+Hotels have recently realized that to keep business travelers happy, there must be access to anything they might need during their stay.

 Telephones, laptops and printers are all top of the list for many business execs, in addition to mobile phone docking stations and international chargers in bedrooms.

 Some hotels are even going one step further, giving guests free access to Samsung Tablets (with free Netflix!) for the length of their stay.